jdersch/PERQemu/PERQemu/Readme-source.txt

 two major peripherals to be added, along with bug fixes and further refinements to the user interface.
 Additionally, first steps have been taken to refactor the I/O section and Z80 to support the EIO and PERQ-2 configurations.
-It is currently in development on the "experiments" branch as PERQemu v0.5.4.
+It is currently in development on the "experiments" branch as PERQemu v0.5.5.

+PERQemu v0.5.5 is a feature release, rolling up fixes and features added since v0.5.0 (Canon, Ethernet).
+This is a pre-release to the main branch only.

 PERQemu v0.5.0 is the milestone release, incorporating all of the changes since v0.4.4 and is stable enough for general use.